 Contact our Criminal and Immigration Lawyers for legal representation on criminal convictions and immigration matters in Boston, Mass.

 Almost any criminal conviction can have a negative impact on an individual’s immigration status.
-As a result, there are many advantages to hiring a legal firm with both criminal and immigration experience such as FitzGerald and Company, LLC.
+As a result, there are many advantages to hiring a legal firm with both criminal and immigration experience such as FitzGerald Law Company.

 How can we try to prevent the negative effects of a criminal record on an immigration petition?